Last updated on April 21st, 2025 at 11:19 am

 Improve efficiency and productivity

-Workers in the field can now log on to the company website and update relevant information in a timely manner.
+Workers in the fields can now log on to the company website and update relevant information in a timely manner.
 This reduces redundancies and allows for faster feedback.